tejasreddyvepala/ComputerArchitecture/README.md

-# Tests-on-Simple-Scalar

-In the words of the creators, *"The SimpleScalar tool set is a system software infrastructure used to build modeling applications for program performance analysis, detailed microarchitectural modeling, and hardware-software co-verification"*.
-An architectural simulator reproduces the behaviour of a computing device.
-With SimpleScalar, one can simulate programs on various configurations of modern processors, even Out-of-Order (OoO) issue processors, that support non-blocking caches, speculative execution, and state-of-the-art branch prediction.
-Visit [SimpleScalar](http://www.simplescalar.com/)'s 'Downloads' section to download the tool or the 'Documentation' section to learn about the internals and execution steps.
+# Tests using Simple Scalar

+An architectural simulator mimics how a computer device would behave.
+Programs on a variety of contemporary processor architectures, including Out-of-Order (OoO) issue processors, that allow non-blocking caches, speculative execution, and cutting-edge branch prediction can be simulated with SimpleScalar.

 ## Setup

-Download the contents of this repository in the same directory as the SimpleScalar toolset source files (obtained from the 'Downloads' section), maintaining the hierarchy.
-Follow the instructions in the `README` provided by SimpleScalar to build and install.
-In this exercise, I'll built the toolset on Linux with PISA (Portable ISA) target.
-To replicate the same, run the below commands in the directory where SimpleScalar is downloaded:

 ```
 make config-pisa
 make
 ```

-To verfify the build, run any of the various simulator models provided by SimpleScalar (sim-fast, sim-safe, sim-outorder, etc. - more information about each of these in the official documentation) on any of the tests corresponding to the target built:
+Run any of the SimpleScalar simulator models on any test that corresponds to the built target to validate the build:

 ```
 ./sim-outorder tests-pisa/bin.little/test-math